dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 -----------

 This document makes the following assumptions:
+[NT: rough but growing list]

+* The existence of agreed DOTS data model(s) and protocol definitions.

 * The network or networks in which DOTS is deployed are assumed to offer the required connectivity between DOTS agents and any intermediary network elements, but the architecture imposes no additional limitations on the form of connectivity.

+* Congestion and resource exhaustion are intended outcomes of a DDoS attack.
+  Some operators may utilize non-impacted paths or networks for DOTS, however, it should be assumed that, in the large majority of instances, conditions will be hostile and that signaling SHOULD function in all circumstances.

 * There is no universal DDoS attack scale threshold triggering a coordinated response across network administrative domains.
 A network domain administrator, or service or application owner may arbitrarily set attack scale threshold triggers, or manually send requests for mitigation.

-* The mitigation capacity of networks requesting [AM: need def] coordinated attack response is opaque to any network receiving and potentially agreeing to intervene.

-* The mitigation capacity of networks receiving requests for coordinated attack response is opaque to the network sending the request.
-The network receiving the DOTS client signal may or may not have sufficient capacity to filter all or even the majority of DDoS attack traffic directed at a target.
+* The mitigation capacity and/or capability of networks receiving requests for coordinated attack response is opaque to the network sending the request.
+The network receiving the DOTS client signal may or may not have sufficient capacity or capability to filter any or all DDoS attack traffic directed at a target.

 * DOTS client and server signals, as well as messages sent through the data channel, are sent across any transit networks with the same probability of